PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - CMD offers basic networking gear like ping and ipconfig for brief diagnostics.

-- PowerShell permits certain community analysis the use of cmdlets like Test-NetConnection and Get-NetAdapter.
+- PowerShell permits certain community analysis to use cmdlets such as Test-NetConnection and Get-NetAdapter.

 - CMD offers basic networking gear like ping and ipconfig for brief diagnostics.